-A key distinction is the difference between liquidity being present and liquidity being transmitted.
-Capital may appear abundant inside one segment, yet remain locally trapped if it does not move outward through lending, collateral exchange, or portfolio reallocation.
-Transmission begins when liquidity stops being idle and starts traveling between connected nodes.
+This is why liquidity transmission is best understood as a path rather than a stock.
+Capital may appear abundant inside one segment, yet remain locally trapped if it does not travel outward through lending relationships, collateralized funding, or reallocations across markets.
+Transmission becomes visible when liquidity stops being idle and starts moving through connected channels.

-How Transmission Shapes Market Behavior
+How Weak Transmission Changes Market Behavior

 What Liquidity Transmission Is Not